membraneframework-labs/membrane_videoroom/README.md

 ### Configuration
 #### Can you use the external TURN server instead of the integrated one?
 It's not possible at the moment.
-Since the SFU needs to be publicly available, we don't see a purpose of having a separate publicly available TURN server.
+Since the SFU needs to be publicly available, we don't see a purpose in having a separate publicly available TURN server.
 The architecture proposed by us: `client --- NETWORK ---> SFU with TURN` reduces the number of 'hops' in the network by one.
 In contrast, the architecture with the separate TURN server would like that: `client --- NETWORK -- TURN --- NETWORK ---> SFU`.
 If you can think of a use case for a separate TURN server, feel free to start a discussion on our discord server.